-Make sure to ground yourself before touching the printer, especially its electronics.
+Make sure to ground yourself before touching the printer, especially the electronics.
 Electrostatic discharge can damage electronic components.
-Ground yourself by touching a grounded source like the metal power supply housing or your computer case.
+Ground yourself by touching a grounded source.

 Age Warning

 For users under the age of 18, adult supervision is recommended.
 Beware of choking hazards around small children.